 Photography as an Artform

 Fine Art photography enables an artist to explore different ideas and convey those through photography.
 You can photograph landscapes, abstract images, portraits, or still life.
-Explore below the various genres you can experiment with to get you started with art photography.
+Explore below the various genres you can experiment with to get started with art photography.

 - Landscape Photography